Paul LePage: 2022

+Tenure

 As governor, LePage attempted to roll back child labor laws, proposing a $5.25 subminimum wage.
 He also proposed that children aged 12 and up should be able to work.
-In a speech at the 73rd annual Maine Agricultural Trades Show, he stated his view supporting child labor adding “If the revenues go up, I can go golfing.
-If not, I’m going to have to continue working 80 hours a week.”
+In a speech at the 73rd annual Maine Agricultural Trades Show, he stated his view supporting child labor adding "If the revenues go up, I can go golfing.
+If not, I'm going to have to continue working 80 hours a week."
 LePage was the first Maine governor to use social media to promote the annual State of the State address, when he used Twitter to send several tweets previewing his February 5, 2013, speech.
 As Governor, LePage issued 642 vetoes, which broke the record of 118 set by Governor James B. Longley and was more than all his predecessors since 1917 combined.
 Most of LePage's vetoes have come since 2013, when Democrats regained control of the Legislature from the Republicans.
 In the 2015 session of the Legislature, LePage promised to veto every bill sponsored by a Democrat, regardless of its merits, in retaliation for the rejection of his proposal for a constitutional amendment referendum to eliminate Maine's income tax.
 LePage later expanded his veto threat to all bills sponsored by all legislators in order to force needing a 2/3 vote on them for passage.
 He stated that he feels it is the only way he can "get the most representation that I can for the people of the state of Maine" and that Democrats had convinced Republicans to sponsor bills to get around his initial veto threat.

 LePage initially endorsed Chris Christie for the 2016 Republican presidential nomination, but after Christie dropped out LePage endorsed Donald Trump just hours after Christie in February 2016.
 Earlier in February, LePage had urged Republican governors to draft an open letter "to the people", disavowing Trump and his politics.